-LATE BUS: The late bus system runs every Tuesday and Wednesday if enough students sign up that day.
+LATE BUS: The late bus system twice weekly with the nights shifting as needed to support students.
 The late bus allows students to take part in extracurricular activities and/or extra help.
 If a student is planning to take the late bus home, they are required to sign the late bus list in the main office before the end of lunch.

 NOTE: Participation in extra-curricular activities plays an important role in engaging students in school life, development of interpersonal skills and overall enjoyment of school years.
 Participation in extra-curricular activities is a privilege.
-All students who participate in our many clubs, activities, teams, committees, etc. will be expected to abide by the same guidelines as those indicated in the Student Athlete Code of Conduct.
+All students who participate in our many clubs, activities, teams, committees, etc. will be expected to abide by the same guidelines as those indicated in the Student Athlete Code of Conduct as found on the school website.
 Any students who do not meet these expectations may be removed from the extra-curricular activity.